ibm-cloud-docs/AnalyticsEngine/unsupported-operations.md

 ## AE 1.2 clusters: PostgreSQL bootstrap customization and advanced options not supported

 The only way to configure a cluster to work with PostgreSQL is either through the UI or by using adhoc customization.
-See [Using an adhoc PostgreSQL customization script](/docs/AnalyticsEngine?topic=AnalyticsEngine-working-with-hive#configuring-a-cluster-to-work-with-postgresql).
+See [Using an adhoc PostgreSQL customization script](/docs/AnalyticsEngine?topic=AnalyticsEngine-working-with-hive#configuring-a-cluster-to-work-with-postgresql){: new_window}.

 Configuring the cluster at the time the cluster is created by using bootstrap customization is not supported because it requires the PostgreSQL certificate to be present on the `mn002` node before the Hive service is started.
 However the bootstrap script is only executed after the cluster was created.
-The same applies to using advanced provision options described [here](/docs/AnalyticsEngine?topic=AnalyticsEngine-advanced-provisioning-options).
+See [Advanced provisioning options](/docs/AnalyticsEngine?topic=AnalyticsEngine-advanced-provisioning-options){: new_window}.
 There is no way to download the certificate prior to cluster creation.